petertretorn/SubscriptionManagement/README.md

 }
 ```
 Level and category are enumerations that can take possible values of Basic, Standard or Premium for level and TV, Broadband or Blockbuster for category.
+The API will respond with custom error when attempting to create a subscription with a start date in the past.

 To delete subscription issue DELETE request with subscripId in URL path: